 Rust is the biggest threat to a vehicle’s undercarriage.
 Over time, rust can eat into all sorts of components located underneath your car leaving you to cover hefty repair bills or forcing you to find a replacement sooner than you would have liked.

 The salt used on roads in cold climates is considered to be the most common cause of rust on vehicles.
-Vehicles used in coastal areas, salt water can have a similar effect on your vehicle as well.
+For vehicles used in coastal areas, saltwater can have a similar effect on your vehicle as well.

 Salt is known to speed along the oxidation process in metals in a number of ways.
 First and foremost, salt is a catalyst in the oxidation reaction between moisture and metal.
 Secondly, salt is hygroscopic, meaning that it attracts moisture, leading to the formation of more rust when attached to a metal surface.
 Since salt does not get used up, this process repeats itself over and over again.

 Now that you understand how dangerous salt can be on your vehicle’s underside it may be a good idea to have your car’s underneath inspected by one of the local garages Kettering.
 Here’s a look at some of the ways you can protect it.

 Since salt and mud deposits on your vehicle’s undercarriage are the main contaminants that lead to the formation of rust, it is recommended that you thoroughly clean them off.
 You can do this by using a pressure washer.